 Among factors making oil so cheap: a slowing Chinese economy, Saudi Arabia's decision to not reduce oil production and, more recently, the lifting of the embargo on Iran's oil.
 Adding to the over-supply are advances in drilling techniques like hydraulic fracturing.
 And then there's the growth in wind, solar and natural gas.

-A barrel of Brent crude oil sold for $35 on xxxday, a low not seen in more than a decade.
+A barrel of Brent crude oil closed at $43.10 Friday.
 So far, cheap gas is considered to be helping the U.S. economy more than it's hurting.

 Not here, though.